statelyai/xstate/docs/packages/xstate-solid/index.md

 A SolidJS hook that returns the `service` created from the `machine` with the `options`, if specified.
 It starts the service and runs it for the lifetime of the component.
 This is similar to `useMachine`; however, `useInterpret` allows for a custom `observer` to subscribe to the `service`.

-The `useInterpret` is useful when you want fine-grained control, e.g. to add logging, or minimize re-renders.
-In contrast to `useMachine` that would flush each update from the machine to the Solid component, `useInterpret` instead returns a static reference (to just the interpreted machine) which will not rerender when its state changes.
+`useInterpret` returns a static reference (to just the interpreted machine) which will not rerender when its state changes.

 To use a piece of state from the service inside a render, use the `useSelector(...)` hook to subscribe to it.